munfeiwoo/Todoist/README.md

 # Overview of the test structure or framework
 Overall test framework is based on pytest and following page object model concept to improve on maintainability of the UI or codes.
 You could run both API test and mobile test separately according to your CI/CD setup (please refer to the example command line exection).

-Please be noted of assertions made in the API call to ensure any error being captured or prompted
+Please be noted of the assertions made in the API call to ensure any error being captured or prompted

-Each test was scripted as independent test to ensure the test could be executed as a standalone.
+Each test was scripted as an independent test to ensure the test could be executed as a standalone.

 # Cloning the project and install required dependencies